Al-Qaasimy Rahman

-Muhammad Al-Qaasimy bin Abdul Rahman (born 21 January 1992) is a former Singapore international footballer who last played as right-back for club Geylang International in the S.League.
+Muhammad Al-Qaasimy bin Abdul Rahman (born 21 January 1992) is a Singaporean former footballer who last played as left-back for club Geylang International in the S.League.

 In November 2014, he was called upon to the Singapore national team for the 2014 AFF Championship, which was his first senior international tournament.

 Early life

 Muhammad Al-Qaasimy bin Abdul Rahman was born to parents, Abdul Rahman, his father, and, Habibullah Aman, his mother, in Singapore.
 He has an elder brother, Al-Kautsar.
 Qaasimy was introduced to football by both his father and brother and claimed it was the only sport introduced to him at a young age.
 His passion for football grew from then on and told his father that he wanted to go on and pursue football.
 Qaasimy won many trophies in his primary school and his teacher saw his potential and recommended his father to apply Qaasimy into the Singapore Sports School where he develop into his full potential.
 From then on that his father agreed Qaasimy's choice to pursue football and applied to the Singapore Sports School.